Freddie Sweetan: Death

-After wrestling his last match in Saint John, New Brunswick, he held a party to celebrate his 36th birthday at his summer cabin at MacFarlane Bridge, 15 miles southeast of Moncton.
+After wrestling his last match on July 26th in Saint John, New Brunswick, he held a party at his summer cabin in MacFarlane Bridge, Albert County approximately 15 miles southeast of Moncton.
 Although it is unknown what happened during the hours after his friends had left the party, sometime during the night a fire broke out in the cabin resulting in Prosser's death.
 An investigation by the RCMP concluded that Prosser, whose body had been found near the front door, had been trapped in the cabin during the fire and died of smoke inhalation.
 The official cause of the fire was stated to have been accidental, and was most likely caused by Prosser having fallen asleep with a lit cigar in his hand.

 However, wrestlers such as Emile Dupree have stated they believe the fire may have been started by a charcoal barbecue.
 Known to remain hot long after use, the grill may have caused the fire.
 This theory was supported by news reports and, according to one news account, officials had "declined to reveal circumstances surrounding the blaze" although an autopsy was performed at a local Moncton hospital.

 Pomeroy, who had been unable to attend the party due to a prior commitment in Moncton, was asked by Prosser's mother to take over the funeral service.
-Prosser would later be cremated and buried alongside his father.
+Prosser was cremated at the Fernhill Creamatorium, in Saint John, New Brunswick on July 29th, 1974 and he was buried alongside his father in the Shenstone Cemetery, Albert County.
+Freddie's mother Hazel, was laid to rest with her husband and son in 1997.